exonum/exonum-doc/src/get-started/install.md

 cargo test --manifest-path exonum/Cargo.toml
 ```

-You may also run the extended test suite located in the `sandbox` directory.
+You may also run the extended test suite located in the `sandbox` directory:

 ```shell
 cargo test --manifest-path sandbox/Cargo.toml